techidaily/site-win11-tips/source/_posts/eliminating-network-errors-a-guide-for-windows-11-users.md

 ## 11\.
 Restart or Reset the Router

  Sometimes your router gets a little stuck and requires a reboot to sort itself out again.
-As such, giving your router a quick reset is a good way to quickly and easily[fix an unstable Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
+As such, giving your router a quick reset is a good way to quickly and easily [fix an unstable Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .

  The method for resetting a router will vary depending on what model router you own.
 However, there is usually a physical power button on the router itself that you can use to turn it off and on again.
 If not, you can also access the router's configuration page and reboot it from there.